gauntlt/gauntlt-demo/examples/webgoat/vuln-05/readme.md

 $ which vuln-05-runner
 /usr/bin/vuln-05-runner

-Gauntlt will call the vuln-05-runner script which intern will run our python attack.
+Gauntlt will call the vuln-05-runner script which in turn will run our python attack.

 Goal of Attack
 This attack takes advantage of a Cross-Site Scripting (XSS) vulnerability